21564669/properties/README.md

-# property
+# properties
-it provides a Property class to read properties file
+it provides a Properties class to read properties file